wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 I> ### Note on Conditional Template Tags
 I> The Django template conditional tag - `{% if %}` - is a really neat way of determining the existence of an object within the template's context.
 Make sure you check the existence of an object to avoid errors.
 I>
 I> Placing conditional checks in your templates - like `{% if category %}` in the example above - also makes sense semantically.
-The outcome of the conditional check directly affects the way in which the rendered page is presented to the user - and presentational aspects of your Django applications should be encapsulated within templates.
+The outcome of the conditional check directly affects the way in which the rendered page is presented to the user.
+Remember, presentational aspects of your Django appls should be encapsulated within templates.

 ### Parameterised URL Mapping
 Now let's have a look at how we actually pass the value of the `category_name_url` parameter to the `show_category()` function.
 To do so, we need to modify Rango's `urls.py` file and update the `urlpatterns` tuple as follows.